kubevault/kubevault/docs/concepts/what-is-kubevault.md

 - A **AWS secret engine controller** that configures secret engine, manages role and credential.

 - An **Azure secret engine controller** that configures secret engine, manages role and credentials.

+- A **GCP secret engine controller** that configure secret engine, manages role and credentials.

 - A **Database secret engine controller** that configures database secret engine, manages role and credential.